 Bunnahabhain lies around 8 miles north of Port Askaig on the Isle of Islay.
-The distillery is in an idealic, if remote location with incredible views across the sound of Islay to Jura.
-Built in 1881 by William Robertson and the Greenlees Bros., the distillery got round it’s inaccessible location by building a pier and utilising the sea for all their needs.
-Small puffer ships would bring supplies along with barley and fresh casks and offered a direct route for shipping mature spirit back to the blending houses in Glasgow and the central belt.
+The distillery is in an idealic, if remote, setting with incredible views across the sound of Islay to neighbouring Jura.
+Built in 1881 by William Robertson and the Greenlees Bros., Bunnahabhain was able to operate in such an inaccessible location by building a dedicated pier and making full use of the the sea.
+Small puffer ships brought supplies with barley and fresh casks and offered a direct route for shipping mature spirit back to the blending houses in Glasgow and the central belt.

-Bunnahabhain has always been a whisky destined mostly for blends like Black Bottle, The Famous Grouse and Cutty Sark and differs from it’s Islay neighbours in being predominantly unpeated, although peated expressions have become common in the last few years.
+A whisky which has been largely destined for blends like Black Bottle, The Famous Grouse and Cutty Sark, the Bunnahabhain spirit differs from it’s Islay neighbours in being predominantly unpeated (though peated expressions have become common in the last few years).

-4 years down the line and The Good Spirits Co are still doing what they do best, finding the best and most interesting spirits from all over the world and presenting them at reasonable prices.
-With this latest of bottlings however, they have taken affordability to new heights, unleashing a 27 year old Islay malt retailing at £80 is really quite incredible value…
+4 years down the line and The Good Spirits Co remain my preferred retailer, still doing what they do best, sourcing the best and most interesting spirits from across the world and presenting them at reasonable prices.
+With this latest of bottlings however, they have taken affordability to new heights, unleashing a 27 year old Bunnahabhain for just £80 a bottle.

-Smell: 18.5 / 20.
-So much Fruit going on here… Apple, Pear, Pineapple, Melon and Grapes and then a touch of Malty Biscuit.
+Smell: So much Fruit going on here… Apple, Pear, Pineapple, Melon and Grapes, backed up by a touch of Malty Biscuit.
+Slightest hint of oak.